All Products

 kubectl -n csdr exec -it $(kubectl -n csdr get pod -l component=csdr | tail -n 1 | cut -d ' ' -f1) -- ./velero describe restore <restore-name>

-Can I modify the backup vault?
+Can I modify a backup vault?

-Can I associate a backup vault with an OSS bucket whose name is not in the "cnfs-oss-*" format?
+Can I use an OSS bucket whose name is not in the "cnfs-oss-\*" format?

 kubectl -n csdr delete pod -l control-plane=csdr-controller